-The Fund may also be subject to certain other risks associated with its investments and investment strategies.
+The Fund may also be subject to certain other risks associated with its investments and investment strategies either directly or indirectly through the Fund's investments in an Underlying Fund.
 The order of the below risk factors does not indicate the significance of any particular risk factor.